When you think of

 Hemingway statue - El Floridita bar

-Cuba is famous for its music and dance.
+dance.
 The combination of African and Spanish heritages means that there are a number of dances that truly capture the spirit of Caribbean living.

 The Mambo, the Salsa and the Cha-Cha are all famous dances that Cubans and tourists of all ages enjoy.
 Whether you consider yourself a dance pro, or simply like to snap your fingers to the beat, head out to one of the many dance halls throughout the island for your chance to experience some of these world-famous moves, accompanied by some of Cuba’s infectious rhythms.